-- Farm Vehicles: Privately owned farm vehicles that are used to transport commodities such as livestock, machinery or supplies are exempt from ELD rule of using electronic logging device.
+Privately owned farm vehicles that are used to transport commodities such as livestock, machinery or supplies are exempt from the ELD rule of using electronic logging devices.
 This exemption, however, does not apply to all agricultural vehicles and equipment.

-- Exemption for Small Carrier: In May 2018, a bill called Small Carrier Electronic Logging Device Act was introduced to the US House of Representatives offering an exemption to small motor carrier (that have 10 or less vehicles) from using an electronic logging device to record the Hours of Service data.
+In May 2018, a bill called the Small Carrier Electronic Logging Device Act was introduced to the US House of Representatives offering an exemption to small motor carriers (that have 10 or fewer vehicles) from using an electronic logging device to record the Hours of Service data.
 The authority to create and edit the parameters of the ELD rule lies with the FMCSA.
-However, this was the first change that was suggested through a legislation.
+However, this was the first change that was suggested through legislation.
 Recently, in March 2019, the bill was re-introduced to the US House of Representatives.
-It was introduce, backed by the belief that small motor carriers can efficiently operate by using paper logs, and that mandatory use of ELD will only result in complicating their operations.
+It was introduced, backed by the belief that small motor carriers can efficiently operate by using paper logs, and that mandatory use of ELD will only result in complicating their operations.
 The proposed bill has not been accepted on the date of publication of this article.

-- Exemption for Agricultural Business: This bill was also re-introduced to the US House of Representatives in March 2019.
-The legislation asks for exemptions of all agricultural businesses, and gives them the freedom to choose between using paper logs and an electronic logging device to monitor their hours of Service.
+This bill was also re-introduced to the US House of Representatives in March 2019.
+The legislation asks for exemptions for all agricultural businesses and gives them the freedom to choose between using paper logs and an electronic logging device to monitor their hours of Service.
 The proposed bill has not been accepted on the date of publication of this article.

-It is highly unlikely that the above mentioned proposed changes to ELD exemptions will be accepted.
-This is because it’s been a year that ELD mandate was introduced, and it has indeed increased the safety of the roads, improved working conditions for the drivers, and also improved proper adherence to the rules of HOS.
+It is highly unlikely that the above-mentioned proposed changes to ELD exemptions will be accepted.
+This is because it’s been a year since the ELD mandate was introduced, and it has indeed increased the safety of the roads, improved working conditions for the drivers, and also improved proper adherence to the rules of HOS.

 Even if a driver or a motor carrier is exempt from using an ELD, it does not mean that they cannot use it.
 There are several benefits of installing an electronic logging device that drivers and motor carriers must consider:

-- Paperwork: ELD can record most data automatically, and can also keep historical data.
+- Paperwork: ELDs can record most data automatically, and can also keep historical data.
 The data can also be transferred to the Safety office whenever required.
-Integration with FMS allow automatic generation of important reports, thereby saving time as well as recording accurate and authentic data.
+Integration with FMS allows the automatic generation of important reports, thereby saving time as well as recording accurate and authentic data.

-If you are looking for an ELD that suits your requirement, contact Matrack Incorporation for some of the best eld devices for owner operator.
-We have designed a breakthrough piece of technology – MA-ELD Classic .
+If you are looking for an ELD that suits your requirement, contact Matrack Incorporation for some of the best eld devices for owner-operators.
+We have designed a breakthrough piece of technology – MA-ELD Classic.
 It is FMSCA approved electronic logging device, with Bluetooth technology for uninterrupted connectivity.
 Some of its brilliant features include:

 - Violation Notification